facebookresearch/dachshund/CONTRIBUTING.md

 1. Fork the repo and create your branch from `master`.
 2. If you've added code that should be tested, add tests.
 3. If you've changed APIs, update the documentation.
-4. Ensure the test suite passes.
+4. Ensure the test suite passes via `cargo test`.
-5. Make sure your code lints.
+5. Make sure your code lints via `cargo clippy`.
+6. Format your code using `cargo +nightly fmt`.
-6. If you haven't already, complete the Contributor License Agreement ("CLA").
+7. If you haven't already, complete the Contributor License Agreement ("CLA").

 ## Contributor License Agreement ("CLA")
 In order to accept your pull request, we need you to submit a CLA.
 You only need